pustotnik/zenmake/docs/buildconf.rst

             }

     conftests
         A list of configuration tests.
-Each item is a ``dict`` where ``act`` specifies some type of configuration test.
-They are called on **configure** step (command **configure**).
+An item ih the list can be a ``dict`` where ``act`` specifies some type of configuration test.
+Another possible value of the item is a python function that must return True/False on Success/Failure.
+Arguments for such a function can be absent or: ``task``, ``buildtype``.
+These tests are called on **configure** step (command **configure**).

-        These configuration tests:
+        These configuration tests in ``dict`` format:

             ``act`` = ``check-programs``
                 Check existence of programs from list in the ``names``.